 - Candidates will register to take the exam through a Pearson testing center in a location convenient for them.
-There will be several testing windows available per year.
+There are four testing windows available per year.

 - After successfully passing all three levels of the M2SD program candidates will be invited to become a member of The Macro Institute.
 They will be entitled to display the M2SD designation on their resumes and business cards.

-- Currently, only residents of the United States, Canada, the United Kingdom, Australia, India or Singapore may register for the program.
+- Currently, only residents of the United States, Canada, the United Kingdom, the European Union, Australia, India or Singapore may register for the program.
 Additional locations will open shortly.

 Curriculum and Exam Topics